vuongp/android-october/README.md

 # Android October update examples

 This project will not be updated and provides examples of new updates in Android.
-This example has been used for...
+This example has been used for a local meeting based in Amsterdam.
+As a developer you are very welcome to join us!

 ## Updates October 25th 2016